37chandler/ada-wedge-investigation/README.md

 sections you can run before class if you'd like, but most of it is for class itself.

 * `File Testing.ipynb`: This code will help you do a bunch of the file manipulation work you'll need to do for the Wedge Project.
-We won't get to all of this in the first class where we talk about it, but you should consider working your way through this whole notebook before starting work on the Wedge project in earnest.
+There are a series of questions in this file for you to answer and some places for you to fill in code that performs specific tasks.